 Many moms who pump have extra milk and may be able to share.
 I’ve donated breast milk, and speaking for myself, I was more than happy to share a few bags of milk with a friend who needed it.

 If you’d like to use donated breast milk, I would suggest turning to social media groups, milk banks, or local mom friends who breastfeed.
 Ask around, and you may be pleasantly surprised to find that someone near your home has a chest freezer full of breast milk and is happy to share it.

 Unless your baby has an allergy or some other special issue, it’s safe to switch to another brand.
 If your favorite brand is running low, this might be the time to switch to whatever formula is available.

 There are a lot of social media groups dedicated to helping parents find baby formula, so be sure to check out what’s in your area.
 You might be surprised by how many people really want to help you and your baby.

 Watering down formula can cause nutritional imbalances and lead to serious health problems.
 As tempting as it may be to stretch out the last can of formula with extra water, be sure to always mix formula as directed by the manufacturer.

 Stash some recipes in your back pocket

 The official AAP recommendation is not to use homemade formula.
-That said, there are recipes available that may be useful to know about, such as this one.
+That said, there are recipes available that may be useful to know about.
 Again, be sure to consult with your health professionals.